citp/privacy-policy-historical/p/ph/pho/photosugar.com.md

 ## Third Party Websites

-We may link to third party websites, including Facebook using APIs, from our own website.
+We may link to third party websites, including Facebook or Twitter using APIs, from our own website.
 We have no control over, and are not responsible for, these third party websites or their use of your personal information.
 We recommend that you review their privacy policies and other agreements governing your use of their website.

-We will also extract information from Facebook about you, and you consent to our use of your Facebook information in order to provide our service to you.
+We will also extract information from Facebook and Twitter about you, and you consent to our use of your information in order to provide our service to you.

 ## Third Party Access to Your Information